Balluff-BVS/BVSToolBox/README.md

-# Halcon scripts for Balluff machine vision products
+# Balluff BVS Cockpit Advanced Toolbox
-## Still under the construction:(
+##

-## Manual Instructions
+## Manual Instruction
 see documentation [here](Manual_HALCON_Script.pdf)

+## The list of the tools you can find here:
+Filters:

+Tools: